 Narrowing your focus is supposed to force you deeper into your chosen area of expertise.
 The goal of positioning is not to go narrow, it’s to go deep.
 Narrow is simply the path to depth.

 Every competitive opportunity that is brought to the table (or created in the CRM application) should be vetted against the firm’s positioning, with the question posed: “Would winning this business increase our perception as experts in our declared field or decrease it?”

 Again, the crime is not in doing this work, it’s in competing for it.
 By competing for work outside of your focus you tell your people and your market that yours is not really an expert firm at all, it’s one more generalist spinning another story of expertise.

 An enforced policy or standard on the clients and engagements for which you will and will not compete is the realest application of your business strategy, which, in the creative professions, we call positioning.
 A firm that does not enforce this standard has no strategy, is not well positioned, and everybody knows it.

 Better clients are willing to pay for deep expertise

 Shift the balance of power in your favor with the deep expertise that resides within the well-positioned firm.
-Learn more about Positioning Bootcamp.
+Learn more about positioning your firm.